Skip to main content

 • Previous history of meeting or failing to meet host expectations.

 All A.R.E. events require an approved alcohol permit.
 Prior to requesting an A.R.E. permit, students must reserve an appropriate space for their event using Swat Central.
+If you have any questions about reserving an appropriate space for your event, please contact the Office of Student Engagement.
 After reserving space for a social function, the student must register the function by obtaining and submitting an Alcohol Permit, which collects the information required for hosting an event with alcohol.
 An A.R.E.
 Permit is required if: a) ten (10) or more people are present or expected to attend, b) if there is a keg, and/or c) the party will be held on campus.

 For events with an expected or actual attendance of between 10 and 74 people, two (2) responsible sober hosts must be indicated on the Alcohol Permit application, one (1) must be over the age of 21.
 For events with more than 75 people expected or in attendance, three (3) responsible sober hosts are required to be indicated on the Alcohol Permit, two (2) must be over the age of 21.
-All hosts must have attended the College’s A.R.E.
-Host Training during the academic year for which they are hosting the event.
+All hosts must have attended the College’s Hosting Events workshop during the academic year for which they are hosting the event.

-Additionally, all hosts of the registered event/party must meet with Public Safety to review and sign the A.R.E.
-Permit prior to the event/party starting.
+Additionally, all hosts of the registered event must meet with Public Safety to review and sign the A.R.E.
+Permit prior to the event starting.
+This meeting time will be determined during the week of the event and listed on the alcohol permit.

-In the event of a large-scale campus event (such as, Halloween Party, Winter Formal, Worthstock, etc.), or inclement weather or campus emergency, the Office of Student Engagement or the Student Affairs Division may identify days each semester during when students may not register events with alcohol.
+In the event of a large-scale campus event (such as, Halloween Party, Winter Formal, Worthstock, etc.), or inclement weather or campus emergency, the Office of Student Engagement or the Division of Student Affairs may identify days each semester when students may not register events with alcohol.
 When possible, these dates will be announced with as much advance notice as is reasonable but advance notice may not always be possible.
-The OSE reserves the right to limit the total number of events. on any particular day if staffing or other resources are not available to safely support the event.
-The first available date to register an event/party with an A.R.E.
-Permit is the second Saturday after classes begin each semester.
+The OSE reserves the right to limit the total number of events on any particular day if staffing or other resources are not available to safely support the event.
+The first available date to register an event with an Alcohol Permit is the second Friday after classes begin each semester.

-Alcohol that is present at an event/party but not approved and specifically not included on the Alcohol Permit, will be removed, disposed of, and the event/party may be canceled or ended early, with the host(s)/organization typically referred to the College student conduct process.
+Alcohol that is present at an event but not approved and specifically not included on the Alcohol Permit, will be removed, disposed of, and the event may be canceled or ended early, with the host(s)/organization typically referred to the College student conduct process.

 A.R.E.
 “BYO” Policies